miguelpruivo/country_codes/README.md

 print(details.alpha2Code); // Displays alpha2Code, for example US.
 print(details.dialCode); // Displays the dial code, for example +1.
-print(details.name); // Displays the extended name, for example United States.
+print(details.name); // Displays the extended name, for example United States. print(details.localizedName); // Displays the extended name based on device's language (or other, if provided on init)
 ```
 ### 2. Use a custom `Locale`
 This will use the provided `Locale`, which may not be related to the device's region but instead to the app supported languages.